/* Rambling Owl addition to remove page titles from blogs */

 We crossed the bridge and reached our end-point at the park overlooking the river, with the town arrayed on the opposite bank.
 We were glad to get out of the wind and rain and we had a late lunch in the car, watching the decorative sails attached to a restaurant billow alarmingly, threatening to break free and go sailing over the rooftops.
 In the park itself some sort of marquee was being erected – resembling the big top of a circus – and I couldn’t help thinking that this was an unfortunate day to try and put up a giant tent.
 I took some final video of the day, facing the river and complaining about the weather (again).
 I would stand in the same spot the very next day and take some more video and the two pieces of film would be indistinguishable as the gloomy weather persisted well into Friday – something the weatherman had neglected to warn us about.

-Bidford-On-Avon was a landmark of sorts, the point at which we would be leaving the county of Warwickshire behind us and where we would move on into Gloucestershire, the third and final county of the walk.
+Bidford-On-Avon was a landmark of sorts, the point at which we would be leaving the county of Warwickshire behind us, moving on into Gloucestershire and the third and final county of the walk.
 The Cotswolds beckoned.

 We were back home by 3:30 - the earliest finish to the entire week.